Imperishable Night: Related mediaTouhou Bōgetsushō (東方儚月抄) is an extension of the story in Imperishable Night, split into three parts, each carried by a different Ichijinsha magazine. The main component, Silent Sinner in Blue, is a manga serialized in the monthly Comic Rex; it is through Silent Sinner in Blue that the main plot progresses. Cage in Lunatic Runagate is a novel being serialized in the quarterly Chara Mel; it centers on the viewpoints of the characters around the story. Finally, is a lighthearted yonkoma focusing on Reisen and Tewi Inaba. The plot of Touhou Bōgetsushō overall revolves around the disturbances on the lunar capital, Yukari's plans to invade the moon, and Remilia's rocket trip to the moon.

 Ichijinsha sought ZUN for this venture before he started to work on Mountain of Faith, and ZUN once had thoughts to make the manga about the upcoming game.
-However, as development of Mountain of Faith progressed, ZUN decided that he should base the story on something that Touhou fans were already familiar with.
+However, as development of Mountain of Faith progressed, ZUN decided that he should base the story on something that Touhou Project fans were already familiar with.
 He turned to Imperishable Night because he felt the game did not provide much room for character development despite having such a rich cast.
 With the three-part media blitz, ZUN hoped to expand on the characters' inner thoughts.